ashrafmhd09/gmail-app/README.md

 # gmail-app

-# 1. A simple application to access gmail api and play with it.
+# 1. A simple application to access gmail api.